 For licensed foster parents who are caring for related children, subsidized guardianships -- otherwise known as guardianship assistance -- can provide the caregiver with legal authority and financial assistance to care for the children.
 A very limited number of states have subsidized guardianship programs for grandfamilies outside the foster care system.
 See the subsidized guardianship analysis on this website for more information.

-If you have any comments concerning this analysis, please contact its author: Ana Beltran, Special Advisor, Generations United, at email@example.com.
+If you have any comments concerning this analysis, please contact its author: Ana Beltran, Co-Director, Generations United's National Center on Grandfamilies, at email@example.com.

 TANF replaced the former Aid to Families with Dependent Children (AFDC) program or “the welfare program”, as it was more commonly known.

 Arizona, Oregon, and Washington State have been limiting their child only grants to relative caregivers with very low incomes.